nptscot/npw/web/manual/index.md

 _Finish:_

 9. **Assess network quality:** Having designed your network, you can now fix any problems and assess its performance.
 A range of tools are presented for this
-10. **Export:** Here you can complete the process, by exporting your finalised network for submission, and printing off a report summarising the network’s performance.
+10. **Export:** Here you can complete the process, by exporting your finalised network for submission, and printing off a report summarising the network's performance.

 More detail on these sections is given later in this manual.